 Α. Install all facilities such that their location can be readily determined by electronic designation after installation.
-For non-conductive installations, attach a minimum of two (2) separate and continuous conductive tracking (tone wire) materials, either externally, internally or integral with the product.
+For non-conductive installations, attach a minimum of two (2) separate and continuous conductive tracking (tone wire) materials, integral with the product.
 The ends of the tone wire shall be stubbed up through a one-inch (1") diameter SCH 80 PVC pipe which shall be installed in the concrete valve pad adjacent to the valve box on both sides of the directional drill.
-Use either a continuous green-sheathed solid conductor copper wire line (minimum #12 AWG for external placement or minimum #14 AWG for internal placement in the conduit/casing) or a coated conductive tape.
-Conductors must be located on opposite sides when installed externally.
+When casings are installed with the horizontal directionall drill, the tracking/locating wire shall be pulled separatedly from the casing pipe inside a 1" diameter HDPE tubing (pulled with the carried pipe inside the casing).
+Use a continuous, green-sheathed solid conductor copper wire line (minimum #10 AWG).
 Connect any break in the conductor line before construction with an electrical clamp, or solder, and coat the connection with a rubber or plastic insulator to maintain the integrity of the connection from corrosion.
 Clamp connections must be made of brass or copper and of the butt end type with wires secured by compression.
-Soldered connections must be made by tight spiral winding of each wire around the other with a finished length minimum of three (3) inches overlap. conductors for continuity.
+Soldered connections must be made by tight spiral winding of each wire around the other with a finished length minimum of three (3) inches overlap.
+Test conductors for continuity.
 Each conductor that passes must be identified as such by removing the last six (6) inches of the sheath.
 Conductor ends must be stubbed out through the PVC conduit at the isolation valve box at the terminus of the drill.